elhigu/angular-sprout/README.md

 ### Watch

-This monitors file changes and rebuild changed files to debug build.
-If you like to try out compiled version, you need to run `grunt compile watch` separately on every change (watch does not build compiled version automatically).
-Wach is required to prevent server serving application in port 3031 to not close.
+This monitors file changes and rebuild changed files to debug/compiled versions and does livereload.

 ### Express